somebox/radio-ripper/README.md

 # WKCR radio-ripper

-## Rips Audio MP3 Streams for Brute-Force Podcasting Pleasure
+## Rips Radio Streams for Brute-Force Podcasting Pleasure

 There's this FM [radio station in NYC](http://www.studentaffairs.columbia.edu/wkcr/) that I love.
 They broadcast their lovely programs live on the internet, but for legal reasons, cannot offer podcast feeds.
 So I created this.

 This solution does the following:

 * scrapes the [schedules](http://www.studentaffairs.columbia.edu/wkcr/schedule) of all programs and parses them.
-* outputs the necessary `crontab` entries to record your favorite shows at the right times.
+* outputs the necessary `crontab` entries to record your favorite shows at the right times (in your timezone).
 * uses [streamripper](http://streamripper.sourceforge.net/tutorialconsole.php) to capture live streams as individual mp3 files, and [mp3wrap](http://mp3wrap.sourceforge.net) to join multiple mp3s together.
 * manages the files
 * creates a private podcast RSS feed of your favorite program(s)